syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/Orientation.md

 ---
 layout: post
-title: Various features of Syncfusion® RangeSlider control for Xamarin.Android
+title: Orientation in Syncfusion® RangeSlider Control for Xamarin.Android
-description: Learn how to set minimum value, maximum value, tick frequency, step frequency, enabling snaps to support and orientation for RangeSlider
+description: Learn how to set horizontal and vertical orientation for RangeSlider control to suit different layout requirements
 platform: Xamarin.Android
 control: RangeSlider
 documentation: ug